mariusva/angular-workshop/README.md

 # Angular Workshop

-## Step10 - Basic Routing
+## Step11 - Guards & Product edit route
-- add the RoutingModule into the app
-- create a navbar component with Home and Products links
+- create a component for product edit
-- update the app to use router-outlet directive
-- create and use the DashboardComponent as default route
+- create a route for the added component
-- create a NotFoundComponent
+- create a guard
-- create a ProductDetailComponent and navigate to this route when clicking on "More details" button of a product